michaelyue123/Tic-Tac-Toe-React-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Tic Tac Toe: This is a chess game.
+**Tic Tac Toe**: This is a chess game.
 You can enter either enter X or O in this game.
 Each step is tracked with some texts appearing on the righthand side of game.
 This game can have three endings: win, lose or draw.
 Draw means no one wins or loses.

 ## Available Scripts